 - 1. Select one or several channels.
 Display either the common bands or all the bands. - 2.
 Display the contextual menu of the band you want to copy (see (7) in the previous paragraph).
-Press (Copy). - 3.
+Press //Copy. - 3.
 Select other devices and/or channels. - 4.
 Display the contextual menu of the band on which you want to paste (or create a new band if needed).
-Press (Paste). - 5.
-You can also tap on in the toolbar (top right of the screen) to add a band identical to the one you have copied. macOS only: you can do right-click on the graph > Paste on the displayed EQ(s).
+Press /Paste. - 5.
+You can also tap on in the toolbar (top right of the screen) to add a band identical to the one you have copied. macOS only: you can do so by right-clicking on the graph and choosing Paste on the displayed EQ(s).